chrisnoonan98675/site/xl-deploy/how-to/changing-passwords-in-xl-deploy.markdown

 ## Change the encryption key password

 Passwords that are stored in the repository are encrypted with a secret key.
 This password encryption key is stored in a keystore file called `conf/repository-keystore.jceks`.
 This keystore file is optionally protected with a password.
-If a password is set, you need to enter the password when the XL Deploy Server starts up.
+If a password is set, you need to enter the password when the XL Deploy server starts up.

 To change the keystore password, you can use the `keytool` utility that is part of the Java JDK distribution.
 Usage:

     keytool -storepasswd -keystore conf/repository-keystore.jceks -storetype jceks

 There is one restriction: `keytool` refuses to read or set passwords that are shorter than 6 characters.
-If you want to change a keystore with an empty or short password, download the third-party application KeyStore Explorer.
+If you want to change a keystore with an empty or short password, use the third-party application [KeyStore Explorer](http://www.keystore-explorer.org/).

-**Note:** `repository-keystore.jceks` is one of the two keystore concepts in XL Deploy.
+**Note:** `repository-keystore.jceks` is one of two keystore concepts in XL Deploy.
 This keystore only contains the key used for encryption of passwords in the repository.
-If you use HTTPS, XL Deploy will use a second keystore file to store the self-signed certificate.
+If you use [HTTPS](/xl-deploy/how-to/install-xl-deploy.html#step-2-configure-secure-communication), XL Deploy will use a second keystore file to store the self-signed certificate.